alan-turing-institute/data-safe-haven/docs/roles/system_deployer/build_compute_vm_image.md

   + Install the Azure [PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.2.0&viewFallbackFrom=azps-1.3.0)
 + SSH or OpenSSH (not tested on Windows)
 + SHM configuration file
-  + The core properties for the environment must be present in the `environment_configs/core` folder as described in [the Safe Haven Management deployment instructions](how-to-deploy-shm.md).
+  + The core properties for the environment must be present in the `environment_configs/core` folder as described in the {ref}`Safe Haven Management deployment instructions <deploy_shm>`.

 ### (Optional) Verify code version